Sharaf10/Sharaf10/README.md

 <h3>I'm a Tech Enthusiast, a Traveler and a Developer</h3>
 <br>

-- 🎓 I’m currently undertaking my Bachelor's Degree in Sotware Engineering at Sri Lanka Institute of Information Technology Academy (SLIITA) | University of Bedfordshire, UK.
+- 🎓 I’m upholding my Bachelor's Degree in Sotware Engineering at Sri Lanka Institute of Information Technology Academy (SLIITA) | University of Bedfordshire, UK.

 - 👨🏼‍💻 I’m looking for an internship to establish myself as a skilful software engineer.